-Rodney has served as the Senior Chaplain with the Forsyth Jail and Prison Ministries since 1985.
+Rodney has served as the Senior Chaplain with the Forsyth Jail and Prison Ministries since 1985 and is now helping with the Transition to Work program.
 Over these years his greatest joy has been to see men and women leave incarceration to find their places in God’s community.
 His hobbies include pottery, basketball, reading, hiking, and kayaking.
 His wife, Beth, is a curriculum coordinator at Vienna Elementary School.
 They have two children and three grandchildren.
 In 2017, they are planning to take a spiritual pilgrimage on the Camino, a 500-mile walk in Spain.

 Chaplain Tejado Hanchell

 Tejado is a native of Nassau, Bahamas.
 He is an ordained Pentecostal minister and received the call to serve as chaplain with Forsyth Jail and Prison Ministries in June 2009.
 Tejado has a Master of Science degree in Pastoral Counseling from Loyola College in Maryland.
 In 2010, Tejado received a PhD in Organizational Leadership from Regent University.
 He and his wife, Victoria, have two children, Zaria and Zion.

 Chaplain Jeff Carter

 Jeff joined the Forsyth Jail & Prison Ministries team in January of 2019.
 He serves as an ordained minister in the Moravian Church, Southern Province replacing the long-standing service of Chaplain Robert Wolfe after his retirement in 2018.
 Jeff has been serving in the Moravian Church since 1997 and has pastored four congregations during that time.
 He and his wife, Tracy, have been married 27 years and have one daughter, Sarah, who is seeking a BSN in nursing at East Carolina University.